-The term test will be two hours in duration and will be held on Saturday, November 2 from 9:30 a.m. to 11:30 a.m., as noted in the Aurora Student Online Class Schedule.
+The term test will be held on Wednesday, October 29 from 5:30 p.m. to 7:30 a.m., as noted in the Aurora Student Online Class Schedule.
 The material to be covered will be announced in class.
 The final examination will be three hours in duration and will be scheduled by the Registrar's Office.
 It will cover the entire course with emphasis on material covered after the midterm test.
 Members of the University's (Provincial or National) athletic teams should normally give three weeks notice for special arrangements to be made for writing the term test or final examination off campus.